-The Mountain Empire Community College Foundation will host Grammy-nominated, 2020 International Bluegrass Music Association’s Entertainer of the Year and Grand Ole Opry Stars, Sister Sadie, for the 2021 Diamonds and Denim Event.
+Hiltons, VA – The Mountain Empire Community College Foundation will host Grammy-nominated, 2021 International Bluegrass Music Association’s Vocal Group of the Year and Grand Ole Opry Stars, Sister Sadie, for the 2022 Diamonds and Denim Event.

 More than 70 percent of all students in Scott County that choose to attend college in Virginia, attend MECC.
 The scholarship will provide opportunities for those students to reach their educational and career goals while lessening the financial burden of families.

-Sister Sadie originally formed after playing a sold-out show in 2012 at the legendary Station Inn, located in Nashville, TN.
-In 2019, they were nominated for a Grammy for their sophomore album “Sister Sadie II” for Best Bluegrass Album.
-That same year, they made their debut on the Grand Ole Opry & have since been regular guests on the world-famous stage.
-Later that same year, they were the first all-female group to be awarded Vocal Group of The Year at IBMA.
-Following that up at IBMA 2020, the ladies repeated that win & were also named Entertainer of the Year.
-The band is featured in the “American Currents: State of the Music” exhibit through March 2022 at the Country Music Hall of Fame & Museum in Nashville, TN.
-Sister Sadie is made up of world-renowned musicians and singers Tina Adair on mandolin & vocals, Gena Britt on banjo & vocals, Hasee Ciaccio on acoustic bass, Deanie Richardson on fiddle & Jaelee Roberts on guitar & vocals.
+This award-winning group originally formed after playing a sold-out show in 2012 at the legendary Station Inn, located in Nashville, Tennessee.
+In the group’s nine years as a band, they have gained many accolades.
+In 2018, their sophomore album “Sister Sadie – II” debuted at #2 on the Billboard Bluegrass Charts and was nominated for a Grammy in the Best Bluegrass Album category in 2019.
+In March of 2019, they made their debut on the Grand Ole Opry and have been regular guests on the world-famous stage since.
+Sister Sadie became the first all-female group to be awarded Vocal Group of the Year at the 2019 IBMA Awards.
+In 2020, they repeated that award plus took home the Entertainer of the Year Award.
+The band is also featured in the “American Currents: State of the Music” exhibition through March 2022 at the Country Music Hall of Fame & Museum in Nashville, Tennessee.
+Most recently, the band took home, for the third consecutive year, Vocal Group of the Year at the 2021 IBMA Awards show in Raleigh, North Carolina.
+Sister Sadie is made up of world-renowned musicians and singers – Gena Britt on banjo, Deanie Richardson on fiddle, Hasee Ciaccio on acoustic bass, Jaelee Roberts on guitar, and Mary Meyer on mandolin.

 Tickets are $75 per person and $150 per couple.
-Tickets can be purchased at (link here) and at the Scott County Farm Bureau office at 378 W Jackson St, Gate City, VA 24251.
+Tickets can be purchased at the link above and at the Scott County Farm Bureau office at 378 W Jackson St, Gate City, VA 24251.